NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 Tryouts will be scored in a redpoint format.
 Climbers have the option of trying out on ropes or boulders.

-Application Process
+**Tryout Dates:**

+Thursday, September 23rd : 7PM – 9PM (Bouldering)
+Friday, September 24th : 7PM – 9PM (Ropes)
+Saturday, September 25th : 4PM – 6PM (Bouldering)
+Sunday, September 26th : 12PM – 2PM (Ropes)

+**Registration Process**
 1. Register with CRG to attend one of the four tryout dates at this link
    <https://centralrockgym.com/randolph/climbing/north-eastern-tryouts/>
 2. Fill out a CRG gym waiver if you've never climbed at CRG Randolph before
    <https://centralrockgym.com/randolph/gyms-waiver/>
 3. Fill out a DoSportsEasy application by going to the below link, and selecting "Rock Climbing"
    <https://web.northeastern.edu/clubsports/register/>
 4. Show up to Renaissance Garage 1 hour BEFORE the listed start time (so if you're going to a 7pm tryout, show up at Renaissance at 6pm) with your $10 cash tryout fee in hand!

 Questions?
-Message us!

-Tryouts will take place:
-Thursday, September 23rd : 7PM – 9PM (Bouldering)
-Friday, September 24th : 7PM – 9PM (Ropes)
-Saturday, September 25th : 4PM – 6PM (Bouldering)
-Sunday, September 26th : 12PM – 2PM (Ropes)
+Reach out to us via [Instagram](https://www.instagram.com/northeasternclimbing/) or email (northeasternclimbing@gmail.com)

 ## General Info